 I text after an attempted call.
 I haven’t tracked the response rate in a few quarters but I’d say it’s over 85%.Brian Ledoux, recruiting expert

 Benefits for job candidates and recruiters

 For recruiters, SMS messaging can be an easy, quick, and effective way to keep job candidates informed and engaged.
-The strategic use of text messages can help improve recruitment metrics such as time to hire and the candidate experience.
+The strategic use of text messages can help reduce time to hire and improve the candidate experience.

 For job candidates, texting can be a convenient way to stay in touch with recruiters and hiring managers.
 Through texts, they can quickly communicate about job opportunities even while at work.